George Stephenson

-George Stephenson (9 June 1781 – 12 August 1848) was a British civil engineer and mechanical engineer.
+George Stephenson (9 June 1781 – 12 August 1848) was an English civil engineer and mechanical engineer.
 Renowned as the "Father of Railways", Stephenson was considered by the Victorians as a great example of diligent application and thirst for improvement.
 His chosen rail gauge, sometimes called "Stephenson gauge", (Note: 'Stephenson gauge' was initially of 4 ft 8 in in the North East of England.
 For the higher speeds of the Liverpool and Manchester Railway, this was expanded slightly to 4 ft 8+1/2 in between the rails whilst keeping the same spacing between the wheels, making it more free-running.
 It is unclear how much of this was George Stephenson's initiative and how much was his son Robert's.) was the basis for the 4 ft 8+1/2 in standard gauge used by most of the world's railways.

 Pioneered by Stephenson, rail transport was one of the most important technological inventions of the 19th century and a key component of the Industrial Revolution.
 Built by George and his son Robert's company Robert Stephenson and Company, the Locomotion No. 1 was the first steam locomotive to carry passengers on a public rail line, the Stockton and Darlington Railway in 1825.
 George also built the first public inter-city railway line in the world to use locomotives, the Liverpool and Manchester Railway, which opened in 1830.
 Following this, according to Encyclopedia Britannica, "Stephenson continued as the chief guide of the revolutionary transportation medium, solving problems of roadway construction, bridge design, and locomotive and rolling-stock manufacture.
 He built many other railways in the Midlands, and he acted as consultant on many railroad projects at home and abroad."